PGA Championship 2026 odds, picks, predictions, props: Expert fading Jon Rahm in best bets

 Top 2026 PGA Championship expert picks

-One of Kannon's 2026 PGA Championship predictions: He's fading Rahm at 15-1 at FanDuel, avoiding him in outright bets and head-to-head bets.
+One of Kannon's 2026 PGA Championship predictions: He's fading Rahm at 15-1, avoiding him in outright bets and head-to-head bets.

-"The two-time major champion is a top 5 choice on the odds board to win the PGA Championship but I am guessing his price will drift higher," Kannon said.
-"His off the golf course issues right now can't be helpful in trying to prepare for a major championship.
-I felt this was the case at The Masters and it seems to have even escalated since then.
-And what I am referring to is the LIV circuit seemingly falling apart and Rahm experiencing controversy in his negotiations of returning to the DP World Tour.

 New to sports trading?
 Visit our Kalshi promo code review to see their latest offers and get started.